Skip to Main Content

 Overview of UCLA Academic Recruit

-The Recruit system provides a standard paperless process for all academic appointee searches.
-Some of the major features include:
+The Recruit system provides a standard online process for all academic appointee searches.
+Its major features include:

-• Applicants can view job postings, submit their application documents, and track the status of their requested letters of reference
+• Applicants can view job postings and submit their application documents.

 All Academic Appointee Searches will use UCLA Academic Recruit